 All majors should plan to undertake a community internship experience for academic course credit.
 An internship will help each student to clarify her career choices, to gain valuable skills and establish important contacts, and to secure employment after graduation.
 Consult departmental advisors for help in making a good choice among the many possibilities available in the immediate area.
 Recent internships have been at sites such as the N.C.
-Museum of History, Exploris International Children's Museum, N.C.
+Museum of History, N.C.
 Supreme Court, N.C.
-Assembly, Historic Oakview, Duke Homestead and a variety of others.
+Assembly, Historic Oak View, Duke Homestead and a variety of others.